 An up to date, sensible policy can keep your family from financial disaster if you die, but deciding which type is best for your life situation can be tricky.
 Both whole and term life insurance policies allow you to lock in the same monthly payment over the life of a policy (at your choosing), with a lump sum to be paid to the beneficiary upon death.
-But whole life insurance policies also come with stock, bond and money market investments, and some tax advantages.
+But whole life insurance policies also come with stock, bond and money market in

 Life insurance policies get more expensive as we age, and those over age 50 should keep close track of when their policies expire, advises Scott Page, CEO of life settlement provider Lifeline.